 Potential Decking Stain Issues

-- Can reduce the visibility of the wood grain slightly due to the pigmented film between the timber of the decking boards and the eye.
+- Can reduce the visibility of the wood grain due to the pigmented film between the timber and the surface

-- Can start to crack, peel and flake once the seal has become compromised and moisture can get between the decking boards and the decking stain.
+- Can potentially start to crack, peel and flake if the seal is compromised and moisture gets under the stain

-- Can be difficult to fully remove from grooved decking if applying a different decking treatment
+- Can be difficult to strip from grooved decking if applying a different decking treatment

 Please Note: Not all decking stains are compatible with each other.
 Always check with the manufacturer before applying any decking treatment over another.